utopia-foss/dantro/doc/plotting/plot_functions.rst

 -----------------------------------------------------------
 The :py:func:`~.multiplot` plotting function enables the consecutive application of multiple plot functions on the current axis generated and provided through the ``PlotHelper``.

-Plot functions can either be given as a string that is used to map to the corresponding function or by directly passing a callable function to the multiplot.
+Plot functions can be specified in three ways:

+- as a string that is used to map to the corresponding function
+- by importing a callable on the fly
+- or by directly passing a callable function

-For the former, the following `seaborn plot functions <https://seaborn.pydata.org/api.html>`_ are available:
+For plot function lookup by string, the following `seaborn plot functions <https://seaborn.pydata.org/api.html>`_ and some matplotlib functions are available:

 .. literalinclude:: ../../dantro/plot_creators/ext_funcs/multiplot.py
     :language: python